Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 • 3 total copies of your data

-• 1 stored offsite (like an external drive or another cloud service)
+• 1 stored offsite (external drive or another cloud service)

-This ensures your data stays safe — even if one source fails.
+This ensures your data remains safe even if one source fails.

-Cybercriminals often send fake “cloud notifications” pretending to be from Google, Microsoft, or Dropbox.
+Cybercriminals often send fake emails pretending to be from Google, Microsoft, or Dropbox.
+Watch for:

 • Misspelled domains or suspicious URLs